jenkinsci/jenkins-automation-operator/website/content/en/docs/Security/_index.md

 ## Jenkins API

-The **Jenkins Operator** generates and configures Basic Authentication token for Jenkins go client and stores it in a Kubernetes Secret.
+The **Jenkins Operator** generates and configures Basic Authentication token for Jenkins Go client and stores it in a Kubernetes Secret.

 ## Kubernetes